-In 2010 she performed “Around Scelsi”, a concert-research on Scelsi and his musical environment (programme edited by Luciano Martinis, vicepresident of the Scelsi Foundation in Rome).
+In 2010 she performed Around Scelsi, a concert-research on Scelsi and his musical environment (program edited by Luciano Martinis, vicepresident of the Scelsi Foundation in Rome).
 In 2013 she lectured and performed at the “Seminario Popolare sul Pensiero dell’Estremo Oriente” on the subject On the border between East and West: Giacinto Scelsi and the Sound.
 In 2014 she was the music director of “Scelsiana 2014”, an international festival and masterclass for wind instruments dedicated to the music of Giacinto Scelsi which involved performers and teachers who worked closely with the composer.

-In 2016 she premiered Giancarlo Cardini’s “Tre momenti di sessualità infantile”, starting a close collaboration with the composer himself, who recently wrote and dedicated to her a new piece, “Terza Fantasia, ad Agnese Toniutti (2018).
+In 2016 she premiered Giancarlo Cardini’s Tre momenti di sessualità infantile, starting a close collaboration with the composer himself, who wrote and dedicated to her a new piece, Terza Fantasia, ad Agnese Toniutti (2018).
 Two monographic recitals and a new released disc – Lento trascolorare – piano music, Da Vinci Classics 2020, warmly welcomed by critics, are the outcome of this collaboration.

-Her repertoire includes several piano solo, prepared piano and chamber music pieces by John Cage, together with performance pieces as Water Walk and Sounds of Venice, recently performed in Venice for the European project Ecouter le monde, in collaboration with Radio France (here is the video documentation).
+Her repertoire includes several piano solo, prepared piano and chamber music pieces by John Cage, together with performance pieces as Water Walk and Sounds of Venice, performed in Venice in 2018 for the European project “Ecouter le monde”, in collaboration with Radio France (here is the video documentation).

-Other research and performance projects include one dedicated to the international artistic movement Fluxus, and one focussed on women composers’ repertoire for piano solo from 1950 to the present, especially considering artists who had a professional collaboration with the authors she mostly dedicated to (including Lucia Dlugoszewski’s “timbre” piano research project).
+Also to mention Only 76 (Women composers), a work-in-progress project focussed on women composers’ repertoire for piano solo from 1950 to the present, especially considering artists who had a professional collaboration with the authors she mostly dedicated to (including Lucia Dlugoszewski’s “timbre” piano research project).